Yo1L/Laravel-TypeForm/README.md

 # Laravel-TypeForm
-A simple Laravel 5.x Facade to retrieve typeform responses and to register/unregister webhooks.
+A simple Laravel 5 Facade to retrieve easily typeform responses and to validate/register/unregister webhooks.

 # Installation